kmw2221/arctic_satellite/README.md

 bands provide additional features for running machine learning algorithms.
 For example, water and heavy vegatation may be hard for a computer to discern on the spectrum of visible light, but their reflectance measurements are quite different on bands with slightly longer wavelengths.
-The Landsat satellite data has 12 variables, as opposed to only 3 for a red, blue green pixel image format.
+The Landsat satellite data has 12 variables, as opposed to only 3 for a red, blue, green pixel image format.

 *** Machine Learning Project Plan: